orbitchen/mitsuba_m/README.md

 This repository holds a compilable version of the [Mitsuba Renderer](https://github.com/mitsuba-renderer/mitsuba).
 The original code and build scripts are somewhat outdated, and do not work quite well on today's machine.

 # Note
 **Only Linux** system is currently supported.
-On Windows or Mac OS, you can just use the **WSL subsystem** or **Docker container**.
-In general, running within a Docker container is more recommended.
+On Windows or Mac OS, you may use the **WSL subsystem** or **Docker container**.
+In general, running within a Docker container is much more recommended.
 WSL can have some compatability issues.

 We have tested on Ubuntu **20.04** and **22.04**.
 Other distributions **equivalently new** may also work well (e.g. Kali Linux 2022).
 However, older versions of Linux (e.g. Ubuntu 18.04) will take you lots of time to modify the dependencies and even CMake scripts.

 # How to Compile
 ```shell